 - Rough surface can cause food to stick

-It includes a heavy grade handle to hang the pot over your hearth or a campfire and fits cast iron tripod stands.
+It includes a heavy grade handle to hang the pot over your hearth or a campfire and fits tripod stands.
 This Dutch oven has three legs so you can also cook over hot coals and not worry about balance.

 - Two size options: 4-quart and 6-quart